nhcho91/ContinuousTimePolicyGradients.jl/README.md

 - `opt_2`: The algorithm used for the second phase of opitmisaiton.
 Defalut value is `LBFGS()` which refines the result of the first phase to find a more precise minimum.
 Please refer to the [DiffEqFlux documentation](https://diffeqflux.sciml.ai/dev/sciml_train/) for further details about two-phase composition of optimisers.
 - `maxiters_1`: The maximum number of iterations allowed for the first phase of optimisation with `opt_1`.
 Defalut value is `100`.
 - `maxiters_2`: The maximum number of iterations allowed for the second phase of optimisation with `opt_2`.
 Defalut value is `100`.
 - `progress_plot`: The indicator to plot the state history for a nominal condition among the ensemble during the learning process.
-Default value is `true`
+Default value is `true`.
+- `i_nominal`: The index to select the case to plot using `progress_plot` during optimisation process from the `ensemble` defined in `scenario`.
+Defalut value is `nothing`.
+- `p_NN_0`: Initial value of the NN parameters supplied by the user to bypass random initialisation of `p_NN` or to continue optimisation from the previous result.
+Defalut value is `nothing`.
 - `solve_kwargs...`: Additional keyword arguments that are passed onto the ODE solver.

 `CTPG_train()` returns the following outputs: